Do you know the difference between contingency reserves and operating funds?

 Contingency reserve is a special type of escrow.

-A contingency reserve account is money that is held in escrow to pay for repairs and other incidentals that occur during property management.
-Although the money is in our escrow account, the money belongs to the real estate investor.
-If the property management ends, that money is promptly returned to the real estate investor.
+A contingency reserve account is money that is held in escrow to pay for maintenance and other incidentals that occur during property management.
+Although the money is in our escrow account, the money belongs to the landlord.
+When the property management ends, that money is promptly returned to the landlord.

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.